scipy-conference/scipy_proceedings/papers/chad_fulton/chad_fulton.rst

 equations that each describe some aspect of the evolution of univariate time series data.
-While originally somewhat *ad hoc*, these models can be defined in terms of a proper statistical model (for example, see :cite:`hyndman_forecasting_2008`), and, regardless, they have enjoyed considerably popularity in forecasting (for example, see the implementation in R described by :cite:`hyndman2018forecasting`).
+While originally somewhat *ad hoc*, these models can be defined in terms of a proper statistical model (for example, see :cite:`hyndman_forecasting_2008`).
+They have enjoyed considerable popularity in forecasting (for example, see the implementation in R described by :cite:`hyndman2018forecasting`).
 A prototypical example that allows for trending data and a seasonal component – often known as the additive "Holt-Winters' method" – can be written as